 Patient & Family Services

 An important part of each patient's recovery is assuring a smooth transition from hospitalization to discharge.
-Medical social workers work closely with patients, family members and medical staff to assess needs and work with patients and their families to arrange appropriate medical equipment, homecare, nursing services, Personal Emergency Response Systems, Meals on Wheels or extended-care facility arrangements.
+Medical social workers are available 24/7 and work closely with patients, family members and medical staff to assess patient discharge needs.
+They work with patients and their families to arrange for many needs like:

-If a patient does not have an Advance Directive, our Patient and Family Services Department has certified Advance Directive counselors available to assist patients, free of charge, with writing down their wishes about future medical treatment.
+If a patient would like to complete an Advance Directive, our Patient and Family Services Department has certified Advance Directive counselors available to assist patients, free of charge, with writing down their wishes about future medical treatment.
 This service is also available to the community.

 Patient Rights and Responsibilities